microsoft/MRDesignLabs/README.md

 # Mixed Realtiy Design Labs

-This repo is to for the Microsoft's Windows Mixed Reality Design team to publish examples and explorations.
+This repo is where Microsoft's Windows Mixed Reality Design team publishes examples and explorations.
 The goal is to inspire creators and help them to build Mixed Reality experiences.
-Through this repo, we will share sample app projects that covers various types of common controls and patterns in Mixed Reality.
+We share sample app projects here that demonstrate how to use various types of common controls and patterns in Mixed Reality.

 # Contributing